samuelstevens/biobench/README.md

 # To Do

+1. Add RareSpecies with 1-shot and 5-shot variants
+2. Host docs on github pages somehow.
+3. Make presentation explaining this work to ml-foundations group.

 ## Concrete Steps

 - Easy: currently easy to run.
 I need examples of how to run the script in different contexts, with different goals in mind.